 2-year limited warranty on parts and workmanship.

 There are many lively discussions about Karubecue in our Pitmaster Club Forums.
-If you're a club member, here are a couple links to check out:
+Even if you're not a Pitmaster Club member, you can view up to 12 club pages for FREE!
+Here are a couple links to check out:

 If you're not a Pitmaster Club member, what are you waiting for?
 Join our community of barbecue lovers.
 We even offer a free trail membership.
 Click here to learn the benefits of membership.